Apple pointing devices: Macintosh Mouse (M0100)

 The Macintosh mouse was very similar to the original Lisa mouse, with both mice being compatible with the Lisa and Macintosh.
 The Macintosh mouse's case was a slightly darker brown than Lisa's beige coloring and it had less formal lines, with a thick chamfer around its edges to match the Macintosh case.
 Mechanically, the Lisa's steel ball was replaced by a rubber covered steel ball, but otherwise connected with the same DE-9 connectors, though updated with a square-shape and standard thumb screws.

-When the Macintosh Plus debuted in 1986, Apple had made minor revisions to the mouse mechanism and across all product lines, unified the cable connectors and used a more rounded shape.
-The following year, Apple once again unified its product lines by adopting a uniform "Platinum" gray color for all products.
+When the Macintosh Plus debuted in 1986, Apple made minor revisions to the mouse mechanism, and introduced unified cable connectors and a more consistent rounded shape.
+The following year, Apple adopted a uniform "Platinum" gray color for all their products.
 The Macintosh mouse had its final design change in 1987, updating both its color to Platinum with contrasting dark gray "Smoke" accents and minor mechanism changes.